protyposis/MediaPlayer-Extended/README.md

 constant representation mode, and `SimpleRateBasedAdaptationLogic`, which monitors the bandwidth and tries to choose the best representation accordingly.
 It supports MP4, fragmented MP4 and WebM containers, with both file and byte-range requests.
-The DASH support does not cover the full standard, but many common use cases.
+The DASH support does not cover the full standard, but many common use cases. `DashSource` can also be configured with a custom `OkHttpClient` instance, useful for HTTP request caching, cookie management, authentication, proxy settings, etc.

 MediaPlayer-DASH has external dependencies on [OkHttp](https://github.com/square/okhttp), [Okio](https://github.com/square/okio), and [ISO Parser](https://github.com/sannies/mp4parser).